The Basics of the EB-5 Visa Program

-The U.S. Congress created the EB-5 visa category for alien entrepreneurs who invest in job creating commercial enterprises in America.
+The U.S. Congress created the EB-5 visa category for alien entrepreneurs who invest in job-creating commercial enterprises in America.
 In exchange for his or her investment, a foreign investor (and his or her family) can, aside from potentially getting a return on his investment, earn legal permanent resident status by way of a green card.
 Eventually, such an investor may elect to pursue U.S. citizenship.
-In return, the U.S. benefits from the injection of capital into the economy and real job are created and/or preserved.
+In return, the U.S. benefits from the injection of capital into the economy, and real jobs are created and/or preserved.

 The United States Customs and Immigration Service (USCIS) estimates that more than 90% of EB-5 investments are based on Regional Centers.
 A Regional Center is a private corporation or government agency designated by the U.S. government to allow foreign investors to invest capital in specifically defined local economies.
 A Regional Center assists foreign investors by professionally managing their investment in a designated business.

 Regional Center investments have become an increasingly popular source of financing for U.S. developers and entrepreneurs.
 Since 2003, Regional Centers have invested over $3.1 billion of foreign capital in the U.S. economy resulting in the creation of some 65,000 jobs.

 There is an annual allotment of 10,000 EB-5 green cards available each year.
 In 2007, 793 EB-5 visas were issued.
 In 2008, 1,443 were approved and 4,191 program-related visas were granted in 2009.
 Applications for approval to operate as a Regional Center have escalated in a similar manner.